agam1092005/BMI-Calculator/privacy.md

 9. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at __________ or by post to:
+If you have questions or comments about this notice, you may email us at TechUtilityService@gmail.com .

-TechUtility
-2313, Telehos Society, Sector 50 C
-Near PCA Stadium
-CHANDIGARH, Chandigarh 160047
-India